Freechains/README/docs/others.md

 decentralized.

-Increasing the number of servers, such as in federated pubsubs, does not change the concept, because each queue is still independent of the others and has to be stated explicitly in client actions.
+Increasing the number of servers, such as in federated pubsubs, does not change the underlying foundation, because each queue is still independent of the others and has to be stated explicitly in client actions.
 This fact breaks the local-first property of peer-to-peer systems since not all possible kinds of communication can be done alone in a local instance.
 For instance, publishing and subscribing to the same identity in different